There’s nothing like the freedom of choice.

 With the coming of the updated 21st-century market, there are too many choices for even the most routine products:

 It’s no more about what you do.
 It’s about what you choose to do.

 Although it may seem like that more options lead to better choices, it’s not always true.
 There are counter-intuitive effects of choices, some of which are not to your benefit.

 Here, I list you some of the most paradoxical effects of choices that you unknowingly choose to ignore:

 Have you ever felt frustrated choosing the perfect clothes out of your overfilled wardrobe?

 If yes, then you’re close to what this feels like.

-While abundance of choices give you freedom, it also carries along a numbing uncertainty, depression and selfishness.
+While an abundance of choices gives you freedom, it also carries along with it a numbing uncertainty, depression, and selfishness.